jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     AttributeError: module 'src.calculator' has no attribute 'subtract'

-  see if you can tell the :ref:`Exceptions<Exceptions>` that will show up as I go along
+  can tell what :ref:`Exceptions<Exceptions>` will show up as I go along?

 .. _test_calculator_green: